carlosb1/upc-aidl-19-team4/README.md

 | Decision            | 79.35  |      80.6      |    49.80        |
 | Decision linear     | 78.28  |      81.71     |    76.75        |
 | Cosine v1 + triplet |        |      83.28     |    81.71        |

-In general, it is done different variation of parameter, applying SGD, Adam and triplet as loss functions.
-In fact, it is done

 #### Triplet loss results (Best results)